Division of Maternal and Child Health

 The Division of Maternal and Child Health will often participate in, lead, or support various initiatives that support Kentucky's families.
 While other initiatives can be found here, the most important initiative is Safe Sleep Kentucky.

 Safe Sleep Kentucky is a statewide effort to raise awareness of and help inform parents and other child caregivers of the importance of safe sleep for babies.
-The effort seeks to prevent SIDS-related infant deaths by emphasizing ABCD, the four letters associated with the best practices to make sure infants sleep safely.
+The effort seeks to prevent SUID-related infant deaths by emphasizing ABCD, the four letters associated with the best practices to make sure infants sleep safely.

 • A is for Alone - Stay close, sleep apart